 You’re already aware of the benefits of raw foods for adult dogs, but what about for puppies?
 Can they have a similar diet, or is it better to wait until they’re older?

-Whether you have a puppy from birth or you adopted him when he is a couple months old, the process of starting him on a raw food diet is the same.
+Whether you have a puppy from birth or you adopted him when he is a couple of months old, the process of starting him on a raw food diet is the same.

 There is always a risk that raw ingredients may contaminate your own food.
 Bacteria can pass to other food from a cutting board, from your hands, or in the refrigerator when stored close together.
 DIY raw feeding can lack the proper nutritional balance and also can pose additional pathogen risks.